MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-insights/map-data.md

    ![Select entity](media/select-entity.png)

 4. On the **Map your incident records** page, select the data fields you want to use from the drop-down menu.
 Some fields have been mapped automatically.
 Then select **Done**.
+>[!NOTE]
-Note: previously, the Incident Id field is available for mapping, now it's automatically mapped to the primary key of your dataset.
+>Previously, the *Incident Id* field was available for mapping, now it's automatically mapped to the primary key of your dataset.

    ![Map fields](media/map-fields.png)